DataCater/datacater/CONTRIBUTING.md

 - A standard object has been created (such as a pipeline object)
 - A standard application process has begun (such as `starting validation process`)

+#### Automatic Logging
+Our framework takes care of some standard logging itself.
+These being:
+- At startup, things regarding configurations and services are logged
+- Kafka Admin Client and Consumer write various logs
+  - When creating topics, configuration warnings are logged
+  - When creating or polling topics, errors are automatically logged
+- Long-running threads are logged
+- Exceptions are logged

+When considering when and what to log, always take the extensions you are working with and their capabilities into consideration.
+Logging potential errors and warnings is always a good idea, but when these things are logged multiple times it can cause confusion for administrators, users and developers and potentially waste time when analysing the system behaviour.

 ### What information should be logged
 #### Exception Log Messages
-We should aim to log exception messages in order to give users and admins context and more information on what potentially went wrong.
+We should aim to log all exception messages in order to give users and admins context and more information on what potentially went wrong.
+Avoid silencing exceptions by, for example, catching an error and not throwing the exception or at least logging that something went wrong.
 The following questions should be answered with these log messages.
 - Why was the exception thrown by DataCater?
 - What parameter led to the Exception?